QTM 106Luciferianism and the Christian Response

 "The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full."
 (John 10:10, NIV [E])

-The ultimate goal of the Luciferian kernel is Apotheosis—becoming a god.
+The ultimate goal of Luciferianism is apotheosis—becoming a god.

 “…you will be like God, knowing good and evil.”
 (Genesis 3:5, NIV [E])

-- The Corruption of Wisdom [E]: The Bible indicates that the pursuit of self-deification does not perfect wisdom but corrupts it through pride.
+- What happens to wisdom [E]: The Bible says that chasing self-deification does not improve wisdom but corrupts it through pride.

 “Your heart became proud on account of your beauty, and you corrupted your wisdom because of your splendor.
 So I threw you to the earth; I made a spectacle of you before kings.”
 (Ezekiel 28:17, NIV [E])